 Each macronutrient is made up of calories.
 So, counting macros is a more specific way of counting calories.

-Because macro counting is more specific, it is also more effective in helping you reach your body composition and performance goals.
+Macro counting is more specific and more effective in helping you reach your body composition and performance goals.
 Think about it like this: Calorie counting enables you to manipulate the number you see on the scale.
 Macro counting helps you manage what your body looks like.

 Related: Calories vs. Macros: The Big Picture